cberes/buffaloskateparks/content/skateparks/outer-harbor-diy/index.md

 There's another, smaller DIY down the road.

+### Summer 2025 update

+Moms Skateshop organized events to work on the DIY.
+They added new ledges and painted the obstacles.
+The tiny flat rail is gone.

 ### March 2024 update

 The DIY is in good shape.
 A new (unusually short) flat rail was installed (bolted to the concrete).